apache/usergrid/docs/push-notifications/registering.md

 * Generate an SSL signing certificate you can use to generate a .p12 certificate.
 * Create an Apple App ID through which you can associate push notifications support with your app.
-* Generate a .p12 certificate you can use to create an API BaaS notifier.
+* Generate a .p12 certificate you can use to create an Usergrid notifier.
 The certificate will be sent to APNs with push notification requests.

 For more information see "How the pieces connect" in [Setting up push notification support](getting-started.html).